johanneshoetter/MIDL/README.md

 ![Accuracy graph](figures/20191119_accuracy.jpg "Accuracy")

 ![Loss graph](figures/20191119_loss.jpg "Loss")
-known error - has to be updated: the y-axis has a wrong label (should be cross entropy loss instead of accuracy)
+known error for the loss graph: the y-axis has a wrong label (should be cross entropy loss instead of accuracy, will be updated soon)